OtterUnderwater/CSharp/README.md

 4. Start the project

 ## Support
-If you have any difficulties or questions about using the package, create discussion in this repository.
+If you have any difficulties or questions, create discussion in this repository.

 ## Description of commits
 | Name     | Description                                          |